Cirstea stuns top seed Sabalenka at the Italian Open

 The 36-year-old Romanian, who will retire later this year, beat a world number one for the first time.

+"I’m very happy with the win.
+I thought I played really well today.
+I’m working really really hard.
+It’s nice to have this result as payoff," Cirstea said.

-Sabalenka started the match well but seemed to be struggling with an injury later on, as she took a medical timeout when Cirstea was leading the third set 4-3.
+Four-time Grand Slam winner Sabalenka seemed to be struggling with an injury as the match progressed, and took a medical timeout when Cirstea was leading the third set 4-3.

-Cirstea won the next game and was serving for the match, but Sabalenka fought back to make it 5-5.
+Cirstea won the next game but Sabalenka fought back to make it 5-5.
 But Cirstea broke again to serve for the match.